 You’ll have more choices to make:

-- Smooth, round implants, textured bio dimensional or pear-shaped (more appropriate for over-40 women).
-We’ll go over all of this together during consultation, as well as the placement of the implants.
+- Smooth, round implants, textured bio dimensional or pear-shaped.
+During the consultation, we’ll go over this together well as the placement of the implants.

 Breast Lift with Implants

 The implants will not lift your breasts or change the nipple position.
-If droopy breasts or low-lying nipples are your issue, I can perform a breast lift.
+If droopy breasts or low-lying nipples are an issue, a breast lift can be performed.

-Is It Painful?
-Your breasts will probably be sore for two or three days.
-The pain is greatest within the first 48 hours, but improves with each day.
+Your breasts will probably be sore for two or three days after the procedure.
+The pain is usually its worst within the first 48 hours but improves with each day.
 We’ll give you pain medication if you’re sensitive to pain.

 What Is the Recovery Period Like?